gingerchew/kovaa/README.md

     BindDirective() {},
 }).mount();
 ```

+Event listeners added with `@` or `x-on:` directives will be removed automatically in the `disconnectedCallback` automatically using an `AbortController` signal.

 > Currently this requires an ElementDefinition to work.
 Unlike petite-vue where creating the app is enough to unlock reactive functionality.